 1. Required Data Annotation attribute.

-Both the Password and the ConfirmPassword properties has been applied with the Required Data Annotation attributes.
-The Required Data Annotation attribute have been specified with a property Error Message with a string value.
+The Required Data Annotation and the Compare Data Annotation attributes have been specified with a property Error Message with a string value.
 As the name suggests, this string value will be displayed to the user when the respective validation fails.

 public class PersonModel